ayeright/Vertex-Closeness/README.md

 ## Usage

 You can run `python rank_vertex_closeness.py` to rank the vertices in `edges.dat` by their closeness centrality.
-    * You can pass one optional argument, the path to an edges file
-    * Each line of the file must consist of two vertex names separated by a single space, representing an edge between those two nodes
+You can pass one optional argument, the path to an edges file.
+Each line of the file must consist of two vertex names separated by a single space, representing an edge between those two nodes.